SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-microservices.md

 3. The microservice application is created once the ZIP file has been successfully uploaded.

 {{< c8y-admon-important >}}
 The ZIP file must contain the application manifest and the Docker image of the microservice.
 Refer to [General aspects](/microservice-sdk/concept) in the *Microservice SDK guide* for information on preparing and deploying the microservice package.
+The name of the microservice is first taken from the microservice's manifest file.
+If the name is not provided there, then it's derived from the ZIP file name (after dropping a recognized version suffix).
 {{< /c8y-admon-important >}}

 <a name="microservice-properties"></a>